Raman Munjal Vidya Mandir

-Raman Munjal Vidya Mandir is an educational institution located in Sidhrawali Village in the Gurgaon District of Haryana, India.
+Raman Munjal Vidya Mandir is an education institution located in Sidhrawali Village in the Gurgaon District of Haryana, India.
 Situated at the 67th milestone on Delhi-Jaipur Highway (NH 8), the foundation was laid in 1992 by the Munjal Family (who owns Hero Group) in the loving memory of the Director of Hero Honda Motors Ltd. (now Hero MotoCorp Ltd.), late Mr. Raman Kant Munjal.

 The institution was established in order to provide education to the rural people of nearby areas to help them attain a better lifestyle and to promote knowledge at the most basic level, something that can advance the whole country.

 It is maintained by the Raman Kant Munjal Foundation (RKMF), whose chairperson is Mrs. Renu Munjal.

 Campus

-The campus is situated alongside of Delhi-Jaipur Highway(NH8), in the outskirts of sidhrawali village.
+The campus is situated alongside of Delhi-Jaipur Highway (NH8), in the outskirts of sidhrawali village.
 There are three buildings on campus: Senior Wing, Junior Wing and College.

 Facilities

 The institution offers all the three streams Science, Commerce and Humanities to its senior secondary classes (Eleventh & Twelfth) with faculties in nearby areas.

 Yearly, the school gives medical check ups (Rs100/- per Student) to all students to ensure general health.
 There is also a vocational centre on the premises where girls from nearby villages come to learn sewing, stitching and tailoring.
 A computer learning centre also exists for both boys and girls.

 From eighth grade onwards they can also opt. to National Cadet Corps (popularly known as NCC) and could be the Cadets of 8th Haryana Battalion for 2 Years NCC Training and to achieve 'A' Grade Certificate.

 The institution runs a program named Asha to benefit the students of local villages by providing them with tutors after their regular classes, accompanied by lectures discussing socioeconomic conditions and Western standards to compete with in the world outside India.